Canadian GED

 • Science: 80 minutes (multiple choice questions)

-GED in Canada
+CAEC in Canada

-• In Canada, the minimum required age to be eligible for GED testing is 18 or 19.
+• In Canada, the minimum required age to be eligible for CAEC testing is 18 or 19.
 In Newfoundland, Labrador, and Manitoba, it is 19, while in Ontario, PEI, British Columbia, Alberta, and Saskatchewan, it is 18.